TaxingAuthority/Fact-Check_Perplexity/Dev Plan - Fact Checking Function Tool.md

     *   **Token Efficient Output:** Ensure the LLM doesn't output unnecessary or repeating content during the fact checking process.

 *   **Task Breakdown:**
-    *   **TypingMind Plugin Setup:** Create the basic plugin structure according to the provided development guide.
+    *   **TypingMind Plugin Setup:** Create the basic plugin structure (`implementation.js`, `plugin.json`, `README.md`) according to the provided development guide.
-    *   **Function Specification:** Define the OpenAI function spec for `fact_check_claim`.
+    *   **Function Specification:** Define the OpenAI function spec for `fact_check_claim` in `plugin.json`.
     *   **Perplexity API Interaction:**
-        *   Build the API request with the appropriate parameters.
+        *   Build the API request with the appropriate parameters (claim, model, system message).
         *   Send the request and handle the response.
         *   Extract the relevant information (analysis, citations).
     *   **LLM Communication Logic:**
         *   Receive and parse the claim and other parameters from the LLM.
-        *   Format and send the results back to the LLM.
+        *   Format and send the results back to the LLM, including `next_action`.
-        *   Determine the `next_action` based on the current claim's position and the total number of claims.
+    *   **Parallel Processing and State Management:**
+        *   Implement logic to track the status of each claim.
+        *   Manage concurrent API calls and ensure proper synchronization.
     *   **Report Generation Logic:**
-        *   Store the results of each claim as they are processed.
         *   When signaled, format the collected results into a comprehensive report.

 *   **Natural Ordering/Dependencies:**
-    *   Start by setting up the TypingMind plugin and defining the function specification.
+    *   User submits claims to the LLM.
+    *   LLM calls the `fact_check_claim` function and passes each claim on separate calls.
-    *   Implement the Perplexity API interaction before handling the LLM communication.
+    *   The function queries the Perplexity API for each claim.
-    *   Develop the single-claim processing logic before implementing the sequential flow and report generation.
-    *   Thoroughly test each component before integrating them.
+    *   The function processes the API response, determines the truth status, and sends the results back to the LLM.
+    *   The LLM generates the final report when signaled.

 ## 3. Technical Details